NVIDIA/NeMo/docs/source/asr/asr_language_modeling.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Flashlight is a C++ library for ASR decoding provided at `https://github.com/flashlight/flashlight <https://github.com/flashlight/flashlight>`_.
 It is a CPU and CUDA-based beam search engine that is quite efficient and supports
 char and subword models.
-It an ARPA KenLM file.
+It requires an ARPA KenLM file.

 It supports several advanced features such as lexicon based / lexicon free decoding, beam pruning threshold, and more.